 On March 27, 2020, The Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act") was enacted.
-The CARES Act is an approximately \$2 trillion emergency economic stimulus package in response to the COVID-19 pandemic, which among other things contains numerous income tax provisions.
-Some of these tax provisions are expected to be effective retroactively for years ending before the date of enactment.
-Through May 2020, we were successful at obtaining a Paycheck Protection Program ("PPP") loan, through the CARES Act, for our real estate services division and each one of our individual hotel entities.
-The amounts of the PPP loans received total approximately \$5.1 million.
+The CARES Act is an approximately \$2 trillion emergency economic stimulus package enacted in response to the COVID-19 pandemic including the PPP.
+In April 2020, we were successful at obtaining PPP loans, through the CARES Act, for our real estate services division and each one of our individual hotel entities.
+The amounts of the PPP loans received by the Company and its consolidated entities totaled approximately \$4.8 million.